 Q: I have once-in-a-lifetime interview opportunity across the country.
 Can I use a GRO travel grant to cover my expenses?

-A: Unfortunately, travel grants can only be used to cover eligible expenses as a contributor at a conference.
+A: Unfortunately, travel grants can only be used to cover eligible expenses as a contributor at an academic conference.

 Q: I am presenting at a conference on research I conducted prior to arriving at Johns Hopkins.
 Is my talk eligible for a travel grant?

-A: Sorry, any previous work by a graduate student at another university, or any work not related to the applicant’s graduate work at Hopkins is ineligible for funding.
+A: Unfortunately, any previous work at a previous institution or any work not related to the applicant’s graduate work at Hopkins is ineligible for funding.

 Q: I gave a presentation at a conference last semester, but I only found out about it after the application deadline for that semester.
 Can I apply retroactively for a travel grant award?

 Q: I need assurance of funding before I decide whether or not to attend the conference.
-I cannot wait until the next round.
 Can I apply?

 Q: I have received funding for the conference from elsewhere.
 Can I still print out a copy of the receipts and make use of travel grant award?

 A: No. GRO travel grants are not meant to be the primary source of funding.
-They are only a modest supplement to assist you in covering your expenses beyond your primary source.
-Travel grant award doesn’t immediately assure you of the award money until the GRO treasurer thoroughly verifies your receipts to make sure there is no misuse.
-Remember that travel grants are awarded in eligible reimbursements.
+They are meant to supplement in covering your expenses beyond your primary source.
+Just as any university reimbursement, a travel grant award cannot immediately assure you of funding until the GRO treasurer thoroughly verifies your documentation to make sure there is no misuse.
 If you already have received funds from elsewhere to cover the costs that you are seeking reimbursement for from the GRO, not only will your award be nulled, but you can’t apply in future and appropriate university authorities may be notified of such malpractice.
 Not worth the risk!